ulosino/ulosino/STACK.md

 The file structure of the ULOSINO project separates content and code.

 Distribution pages are stored in the `/public/content/browse` folder.
-This 'distribution store (`dstore`)' also holds text-heavy files that don't need access to the full React model, like the privacy policy (these are at the top level `/public/content` folder).
-Collectively, this 'Database Content' is imported/processed by `DBProvider` and pages to present the content to the user.
+This 'distribution store (`dstore`)' also holds other text-heavy files including the privacy policy (these are at the top level `/public/content` folder).
+Collectively, this 'Database Content' is imported/processed by `DBProvider` to create pages that present the content to the user.

 The actual code, including pages, components, and providers, is stored in `/src`.
 Inside `/src` is: